 It is the approach to defining and managing the business processes that organisations want to automate.

-Mature organisations identify business processes they want to automate, do the BPM thoroughly, put the processes under the governance of BPM and then automate them using BPA methods.
+Mature organisations identify business processes they want to automate.
+They do the BPM thoroughly, put the processes under the governance of BPM and then automate them using BPA methods.

-Because machines that automate tasks are often more reliable and predictable than human organisations turn to machines to improve their operational efficiency and productivity.
+Because machines that automate tasks are often more reliable and predictable than humans, organisations turn to machines to improve their operational efficiency and productivity.

 We’re using a number of tools to automate certain processes.